5 Best Kananaskis Larch Hikes for Golden Needles This Fall- 2026

 Golden larches in Arethusa Cirque under a layer of fog, mountains rising behind.

-More views of the larches as I near the end of the cirque
+More views of the larches near the end of the cirque

 Moderate to Challenging Hikes